One of the most popular ways to collect voice of the customerdata is by performing a voice of customer survey.

 Quantitative survey questions can offer powerful results, but they don’t go into as much detail as qualitative survey questions that ask for open-ended responses.
 Open-ended responses can give as much detail as the respondent is willing to go into.
 They can offer information about the organization or products and services that the questioner may have never even considered.

-While qualitative surveys are more difficult to analyze, once you start using machine learning text analysis tools, you can set up your analysis to work automatically – with very little human interaction – for powerful, real-time insights.
+While qualitative surveys are more difficult to analyze, once you start using intelligent voice of customer tools, you can set up your analysis to work automatically – with very little human interaction – for powerful, real-time insights.

 Whether you’re looking for quantitative or qualitative customer insights, VoC surveys are incredibly important to get into the heads of your customers.